xamarin/xamarin-forms-samples/Templates/ControlTemplates/SimpleThemeWithTemplateBinding/README.md

 ---
-name: Simple Theme with Template Binding
+name: Xamarin.Forms - Simple Theme with Template Binding
 description: This sample demonstrates using a ControlTemplate with a TemplateBinding to theme a ContentPage and change the theme at runtime
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: